 All purchases and contracts shall be entered into in accordance with applicable federal and State law.
 The Board Attorney shall be consulted as needed regarding the legal requirements for purchases or contracts.
 All contracts shall be approved or authorized by the Board.

 All purchases and contracts should support a recognized District function or purpose as well as provide for good quality products and services at the lowest cost, with consideration for service, reliability, and delivery promptness, and in compliance with State law.
 No purchase or contract shall be made or entered into as a result of favoritism, extravagance, fraud, or corruption.
-Contracts for work or purchases involving an expenditure of $10,000 or more require the Administration to seek proposals from at least three (3) reputable persons, entities, or firms whenever possible.

 Adoption of the annual budget authorizes the Superintendent or designee to purchase budgeted supplies, equipment, and services, provided that State law is followed.
 Purchases of items outside budget parameters require prior Board approval, except in an emergency.